Did you realize you can save an astronomical amount of money by buying meat and poultry in bulk instead of in individual meal-sized packages?

-When you go to your local warehouse style grocery store, check out their bulk meat section.
-You can buy packages of ground beef in ten pound packages (and often even larger) and the savings are enormous when you compare it to buying it in individual one pound packages.
+When you go to your local warehouse-style grocery store, check out their bulk meat section.
+You can buy packages of ground beef in ten-pound packages (and often even larger) and the savings are enormous when you compare it to buying it in individual one-pound packages.
 Or you can afford to upgrade to the extra lean ground beef as opposed to the regular ground beef you usually buy.

-Same goes for chicken breasts, something that many families are unable to afford.
+The same goes for chicken breasts, something that many families are unable to afford.
 When you purchase a lot of 30 or more chicken breasts, the price difference between the chicken breasts and buying chicken thighs in one pound packages becomes almost non-existent.

 Now that you have this huge package of ground beef or chicken breasts, you must deal with it right when you get home.
 Once you freeze meat, you must cook it once it unthaws, which means you have actually wasted money if you have to cook up ten pounds of ground beef at once.